-It's safe to say that 2021-21 has not been business as usual for healthcare professionals.
+It's safe to say that the last two years have not been business as usual for healthcare professionals.

 Since the last Voice of the Healthcare Industry Market Outlook report in December 2019, this industry found itself at the centre of the greatest challenge the world has seen to date this century.

 The COVID-19 pandemic has impacted every single member of the healthcare community, both personally and professionally – and at every level of the supply chain, from manufacture to bedside care.

 The Voice of the Healthcare Industry Market Outlook survey was designed by Informa Markets to understand the impact that the pandemic has had on four key areas of the industry: manufacturers and agents, dealers and distributors; clinics and medical practices; private hospitals and public hospitals; government and health regulators; and charities, non-profits and NGOs.

 A disrupted healthcare industry

 Through GRS Research & Strategy Middle East we asked 1,600 respondents worldwide about the financial and operational impact of the events brought by the pandemic.